NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

     Do not launch the jobs, only print the commands that should be run.

---parallel-options
+--parallel-options <string (default: "")>
-    Passthrough for GNU parallel options, not validate.
+    Options to pass directly to GNU Parallel.
+For example, "--sshdelay 10 --controlmaster".